-- Generating accurate and relevant real-time insights vs. static, outdated snapshots.
+- Generating accurate and relevant real-time portfolio health insights vs. static, outdated snapshots.

-- Improved executive visibility, as well as visibility regarding resource capacity and workload, both internally and outside the PMO
+- Improved executive visibility into resource capacity and workload, both internally and outside the PMO.

-- Increased confidence and support for projects via transparency for predictable results.
+- Increased confidence and support for the PMO by delivering predictable results.

 - More accountability with respect to off-track projects.

-- Can conduct integrated planning for global, complex programs.
+- Better integrated planning for global, complex programs.